I am a Belgian artist who has lived and worked in Edinburgh, Scotland, since 2011.

 Le Comptoir du Livre

-I like teaching and have worked as an art teacher in Belgium, Canada and Scotland.
-I currently teach life drawing to illustration students at Edinburgh College of Art, as well as various drawing and illustration classes at The Edinburgh Drawing School, Edinburgh Printmakers and the National Museum of Scotland.
+I am a trained teacher and have worked as an art teacher in Belgium, Canada and Scotland.
+I currently regularly teach illustration students at Edinburgh College of Art, as well as various drawing and illustration classes at The Edinburgh Drawing School, Edinburgh Printmakers and the National Museum of Scotland.

-If you are wondering how I make my prints, check out these great videos with demonstrations and explanations by Edinburgh Printmakers technicians : Screenprinting
+If you are wondering how I make my prints, check out these great videos with demonstrations and explanations by the great Gillian Murray and Alastair Clark : Screenprinting